It would be cool (pun intended) if we could all have solar panels and fully off-grid homes, but those goals aren’t exactly realistic. (Yet.)

 A 2019 study published in PNAS (the journal of the National Academy of Sciences) found that about 20 percent of all energy-related greenhouse gas emissions in the U.S. stemmed from powering households.
 That’s a lot.

-There’s an environmental toll, too, and it’s a vicious circle: The more we adjust temperatures inside because of extreme weather outside, the more we worsen the climate.
+There’s an environmental toll to heating and cooling your home, and it’s a vicious circle: The more we adjust temperatures inside because of extreme weather outside, the more we worsen the climate.

 Air conditioning and electric fans are responsible for a massive 20 percent of global electricity use.